LaxarJS/laxar/docs/manuals/upgrade_guide.md

    - [NPM: laxar-angular2-adapter](https://www.npmjs.com/package/laxar-angular2-adapter)
    - [NPM: laxar-uikit](https://www.npmjs.com/package/laxar-uikit)

-This means, that for these libraries...
+This means, that for these libraries…

    - their v2.0 is released (roughly) around the same time as LaxarJS Core v2.0,
    - their v2.0 is compatible with LaxarJS Core v2.0.